CausewayDigital/Minecraft-EE-MakeCode/tutorials/python-islands/island-1/standalone/say_1.md

 But why are these needed?...

-This is because, in Python, text (also known as a String) is marked as being contained within quotation marks.
+This is because, in Python, any code that is meant to be text (also known as a String) is contained within quotation marks.

 ## What are some other types of data? @showdialog